 To create an extraordinary opportunity for aspiring and working playwrights, the Kenyon Institute has partnered with three companies to commission new work.
 Seattle’s ACT has premiered or developed 22 new plays since 2006, which have gone on to have over 60 productions elsewhere in the country, including Broadway.
 Roundabout Theatre Company has grown from a small 150-seat theater in a converted supermarket basement to become the nation’s most influential nonprofit theater company, as well as one of New York City’s leading cultural institutions, with five stages on and off Broadway.
 The Old Vic, one of London’s most storied theaters and the original home of the National Theatre, has launched generations of new plays and some of Britain’s most celebrated actors, most recently under artistic directors Kevin Spacey and Matthew Warchus.

 The artistic staff of the guest theatres, along with Institute faculty, will lead small-group morning seminars focusing on essential topics in play development.
 Learn more about the essentials of plot and character in seminars with our resident faculty, who will offer exercises that will serve to generate new work or allow you to reinvestigate a current play.
-Present your work, whether it’s a play you’ve brought to the conference or one you’ve just begun, in morning sessions led by the three literary managers.
+Present your work, whether it’s a play you have brought to the conference or one you have just begun, in morning sessions led by the three literary managers.
 Afternoons are for writing and revision.
-In the evenings, you’ll have additional opportunities to hear scenes from your works-in-progress read by an ensemble of young Institute actors.
-You’ll receive feedback from some of the industry’s most respected directors and new-play development experts, as well as a national community of playwrights who assemble for the Conference.
+In the evenings, you will have additional opportunities to hear scenes from your works-in-progress read by an ensemble of young Institute actors.
+You will receive feedback from some of the industry’s most respected directors and new-play development experts, as well as a national community of playwrights who assemble for the Conference.

 Each of the three professional theater companies, along with the Kenyon Institute, has commissioned a new play by an established playwright.
-You’ll have the opportunity to learn more about their process and the craft of playwriting in three afternoon master classes.
+You will have the opportunity to learn more about their process and the craft of playwriting in three afternoon master classes.

 Throughout the week, the commissioned plays will be developed in rehearsals and table readings where you will be able to see the new scripts develop.
 And you will be the first to see these new works onstage, culminating in readings with a professional cast and lively post-show talkbacks with your fellow playwrights, led by resident director Christian Parker.